Efficient Adaptive Federated Optimization: Importance of Client-Side Adaptivity

-As the variance is well-defined, we conclude that $\mathbb{E}[\|f_{t+1}(x_{t+1})\|^2] = \infty$ under the tower law of expectation. \end{proof} For federated learning, we typically have $f_{t}(x) \equiv f(x)$ for all $t = 1, \dots, T$.
-We saw from Proposition~\ref{necessityoflocaladaptivity} that inserting local adaptivity successfully breaks the generality of remorse and heavy-tailed resent for FedAvg.
-A high-level, intuitive overview is that client-side AdaGrad clips the local updates of each iteration, which mollifies the impact of stochasticity in perturbing the weight updates.
-We present the following proposition, formulated loosely without utilizing any advantages provided via local adaptivity except for clipping which leaves room for far sharper generalization.
-For this reason, we view local adaptive methods to be more desirable than clipped SGD in large-scale applications, if memory and computation constraints of the clients can be addressed. \begin{proposition} Let $f_t \in C(\mathbb{R}^d)$ for $t = 1,\dots,T$ for $f_t$ not necessarily convex.
-Introducing client-side adaptivity via AdaGrad into the setting in Theorem~\ref{tailedthm} produces a non-remorseful and a non-resentful algorithm. \end{proposition} \begin{proof} By Jensen, we have that $\|\mathbb{E}f(x_t)\| \le \mathbb{E}\|f(x_t)\|$.
-Thus, it is enough to show $\mathbb{E}\|f(x_t)\| < \infty$ which guarantees that the $t$-th regret update $\mathbb{E}[f_t(x_t)]-f_t(x^*)$ is finite for any $x^*$ arbitrarily fixed.
-However, this is immediate as $x_t \in B_{Kt}(x_0)$, where $K$ is the number of local iterations prior to server synchronization.
-Thus, by the extremal value theorem, there exists an $M \in \mathbb{R}_{\ge 0}$ such that
+In federated learning, we typically have $f_{t}(x) \equiv f(x)$ for all $t = 1, \dots, T$ (i.e., the objective functions are the same across all rounds).
+Proposition~\ref{necessityoflocaladaptivitymaintext} intuits that inserting local adaptivity successfully breaks the generality of remorse and heavy-tailed resent for FedAvg.
+A high-level overview is that client-side AdaGrad clips the local updates of each iteration, which mollifies the impact of stochasticity in perturbing the weight updates.
+This gives Proposition~\ref{AdaptiveRegretMitigationProp}, which is formulated loosely without utilizing any advantages provided by local adaptivity except for clipping.
+Given that adaptive methods inherently include an implicit soft clipping mechanism due to the effects of preconditioning, we consider them to be preferable to clipped SGD for large-scale applications as they also offer the benefits of adaptivity.
+This preference holds, provided that the memory and computational constraints of the clients can be adequately managed. \begin{proposition} Introducing client-side adaptivity via AdaGrad for the setting in Theorem~\ref{tailedthm} produces a non-remorseful and a non-resentful algorithm. \end{proposition} The benefits of client-side adaptivity have also been shown in previous works (e.g.,~\citep{LocalAdaptive,wang2021local}).
+We note that Proposition~\ref{AdaptiveRegretMitigationProp} can be straightforwardly extended to jointly adaptive methods as well as for $f_t \in C(\mathbb{R}^d)$ not necessarily convex.
+An advantage of federated learning is that when done tactfully, the large supply of clients enable the trainer to draw from a virtually unlimited stream of computational power.
+The downside is that the global model may be strongly influenced by the various gradient distributions induced by the private client data shards.
+In this paper, we focus specifically on joint adaptive optimization as a countermeasure to stabilize learning.
+For this reason, we propose \name/\nameplus in Section~\ref{methods}, which utilizes joint adaptivity in an efficient and scalable manner for distributed or federated training.